 Insider Tips for an AMAZING Weekend in Berlin

 Berlin is a vast city that has a whole lot to offer.
-With so much to see and so many things to do in Berlin, it can be daunting and difficult to know where to start and how to organize your visit.
+With so much to see and so many things to do, it can be daunting and difficult to know where to start and how to organize your visit.
 This is especially the case when you’re visiting for a limited amount of time.
-We’ve put together this Berlin city break guide to help you squeeze the most out of your two days in Berlin!
+I’ve put together this Berlin city break guide to help you squeeze the most out of your two days in Berlin!

-Seeing as you’ll only be spending two or three days in Berlin, we suggest that you find accommodation near the attractions, shopping, restaurants, and public transport connection points.
+Seeing as you’ll only be spending two or three days in Berlin, I suggest that you find accommodation near the attractions, shopping, restaurants, and public transport connection points.
 Ideally something affordable, so you can go all out on other things.
 Berlin’s hostel scene is incredibly good and definitely worth checking out.

 Berlin is big, and whilst the public transport system is world-class, it makes sense to stay somewhere centrally located in order to avoid traveling long distances.
 By doing so, you’ll be able to minimize travel time and maximize the time you’ll have available to explore this magnificent city.

-We’ve put together a shortlist of some of our favorite places to stay in Berlin, all of which are ideally located for an incredible time!
+I’ve put together a shortlist of some of my favorite places to stay in Berlin, all of which are ideally located for an incredible time!

 - Right in the heart of the city, probably the best location out of all the hostels in Berlin.